In an era when photography is ubiquitous and cheap, is there a way to remind each other how unique and precious memories really are?

-Re-Collection grants the user the ability to take and send photos, and gradually gathers a collection from which memories print in random order, adding an element of surprise and delight to these treasured relationships.
+Re-Collection grants the user the ability to take and send photos to a family member who is living far away.
+Gradually, the two gather unique collections of photos that print in random order, adding an element of surprise and delight to these treasured relationships.

 At this point in the process, we were thinking about ways to make the product sustainable, surprising, and intriguing by having the memories disappear once the family members meet again.

 We also tried to make the final product more portable for travel convenience, since participants doubted they would carry around a large camera just to communicate with one person.
 In theory, the picture would be displayed by a flexible LCD film which would roll up into the device.